openhwgroup/core-v-xif/docs/source/x_ext.rst

 Identification
 ~~~~~~~~~~~~~~

-Most interfaces of CV-X-IF all use a signal called ``id``, which serves as a unique identification number for offloaded instructions.
+Most interfaces of CV-X-IF use a signal called ``id``, which serves as a unique identification number for offloaded instructions.
 The same ``id`` value shall be used for all transaction packets on all interfaces that logically relate to the same instruction.
 An ``id`` value can be reused after an earlier instruction related to the same ``id`` value is no longer consider in-flight.
 The ``id`` values for in-flight offloaded instructions are required to be unique.